-Clearly prioritize regionally significant projects
+Prioritize regionally significant projects

-As the region's long-range transportation plan, ON TO 2050 is explicitly responsible for evaluating, prioritizing, and generating a fiscally constrained program of major transportation investments.
-These regionally significant projects must create as much regional benefit as possible within the funding constraints that exist.
+As the region's long-range transportation plan, ON TO 2050 has an explicit responsibility to evaluate, prioritize, and generate a fiscally constrained program of major transportation investments.
+These are termed regionally significant projects, and they must create as much regional benefit as possible within the funding constraints that exist.
 Defining regional benefit is clearly an important matter, and ON TO 2050 will use quantitative criteria to evaluate project benefits.
 These criteria include: